christian-monch/dump-things-server/README.md

  `global_store` should be the root of a dump-thing-service store, as described in [Dump Things Service](https://concepts.datalad.org/dump-things).
  `token_stores` should contain zero or more subdirectories.
  The names of these subdirectories act as token values.
- Each of these subdirectories should contain a dumpt-things-service store with the same configuration as `global_store`, i.e. it should have the same `.dumpthings.yaml` files.
+ If a respective token value is used, data will be stored in the token store.
+ Configuration values, for example mapping function settings, are read from the global store.
-The following shows an example for stores that are location as `data-storage/store`:
+The following shows an example for a store that are location as `data-storage/store` and has a single token store, named `token_1`:

 ```
 /data-storage/store